gbaeke/news_evals/README.md

 {"title": "Tech Giant Unveils Groundbreaking AI Assistant", "date": "2025-01-06", "content": "A leading tech company has announced the launch of its latest AI assistant, promising to revolutionize daily life and work efficiency.
 Equipped with advanced natural language processing and real-time adaptability, the assistant is designed to assist with tasks ranging from scheduling to creative writing.
 Analysts believe this innovation could redefine how businesses and individuals interact with technology, sparking debates over privacy and ethical AI usage."}
 {"title": "Global Leaders Convene for Climate Action Summit", "date": "2025-01-06", "content": "World leaders are gathering in Geneva for the Climate Action Summit, addressing critical issues such as carbon emissions, renewable energy, and global temperature rise.
 The conference aims to reinforce commitments to the Paris Agreement while introducing stricter targets.
 Activists worldwide have staged demonstrations, urging immediate action as natural disasters intensify."}
 {"title": "Breakthrough in Cancer Research Offers New Hope", "date": "2025-01-06", "content": "Researchers have developed a groundbreaking treatment for a rare type of cancer, showing a 90% success rate in clinical trials.
 The innovative therapy, based on gene editing, represents a major advancement in personalized medicine.
 Experts predict it could pave the way for treating other conditions, potentially transforming healthcare."}
-{"title": "Major Sports Event Kicks Off Amid High Expectations", "date": "2025-01-06", "content": "The world’s attention turns to Paris as the international sports championship begins.
+{"title": "Major Sports Event Kicks Off Amid High Expectations", "date": "2025-01-06", "content": "The world's attention turns to Paris as the international sports championship begins.
 Over 10,000 athletes from 150 nations will compete in various disciplines over two weeks.
 Fans are excited about anticipated rivalries and record-breaking performances, while officials have assured top-notch facilities and security measures for participants and spectators."}
 {"title": "Breakthrough Renewable Energy Project Launches", "date": "2025-01-06", "content": "A groundbreaking solar energy project has been inaugurated in the Sahara Desert.
 Spanning thousands of hectares, the project aims to supply clean energy to millions across Africa and Europe.
 Experts hail it as a step toward reducing dependence on fossil fuels, though some raise concerns about environmental impacts on local ecosystems."}
 ```